pineapplemachine/jsdoom/style.md

 Single-character names are mostly discouraged, but are still the most appropriate naming choice for some cases.

 #### 5.7.1.
+Single-character names should not be used except as mentioned in 5.7.

+Except as otherwise mentioned below in `5.7.`, single-character names should not normally be used.

+Here is a rule of thumb: Single-character identifiers should only be used when it follows a long-standing mathematical or programming convention, such that choosing any other name may make the purpose of the variable, etc. less clear.

+#### 5.7.2.
 Parameters with very clear purpose may be named "a", "b", "c", and so on

 Sequential single-letter identifiers such as `a`, `b`, `c`, and so on are acceptable where they are used to name the parameters of a function with very